 Your body works hard to maintain a balanced level of sugar in the blood but when this becomes imbalanced, you may find yourself craving sweets and carbohydrates uncontrollably.

-If this continues over a certain period of time you may develop what is known as prediabetes or insulin resistance, which occurs when your cells become desensitized to insulin, meaning you can't get the glucose where you need it inside of the cell.
+If this continues over a certain period of time you may develop what is known as prediabetes, which occurs when your cells become desensitized, meaning you can't get the glucose where you need it inside of the cell.
 This can make you feel like you are always hungry and never satisfied.

 Thus, the type of food you eat is crucial in order to manage your blood sugar.
 Stay away from refined carbohydrates and sugary foods and opt for fiber-rich foods instead like fresh fruits and vegetables.

-Stick to regular mealtimes with a balanced plate in order to avoid feeling "hangry" and overeating which also triggers excess blood sugar and insulin.
+Stick to regular mealtimes with a balanced plate in order to avoid feeling "hangry" and overeating which also triggers excess blood sugar.

 Food does play a big role in cravings, however, most cravings seem to derive from emotions.
 Think about it, when do you usually crave sugary or salty foods; when you are happy and relaxed or irritable and stressed?